-Right now, few organisations get to experience the reality because of how widespread diseases caused by poor nutrition are, such as diabetes and obesity.
-And let's not forget about "presenteeism" - when folks show up but muddle through the day without checking much off their to-do list. difficult for them to eat healthy.
+Right now, few organizations get to experience the reality because of how widespread diseases caused by poor nutrition are, such as diabetes and obesity.
+And let's not forget about "presenteeism" - when folks show up but muddle through the day without checking much off their to-do list.

+Now, brace yourselves for a number that'll make your coffee go cold: A whopping 85% of U.S. healthcare spending is tied to dietrelated chronic diseases.
+That's right, folks - our eating habits are taking a bigger bite out of the budget than that overpriced office snack machine.

+On the flip side, a good diet can increase a company's performance.
+Seventy-nine percent of workers say the quality of their work would improve if they had a better diet, and employees with healthy eating habits truly are more productive and perform better in their roles.
+Think about it: When's the last time you had a eureka moment after downing a candy bar?
+Now, picture yourself after a veggie-packed power lunch.
+See the difference?
+Proper nutrition is like Popeye's spinach for your workforce - it provides the focus and stable energy needed to flex those mental muscles.

+Sadly, many companies are accidentally getting in their own way: More than half of employees (58%) say their job makes it difficult for them to eat healthy.
 But it doesn't have to be like this.
 Employers can be a force for good nutrition, not a blocker.
-Workplace nutrition programmes have been shown to increase productivity and decrease absenteeism.
+Workplace nutrition programs have been shown to increase productivity and decrease absenteeism.

 So, ready to turn your workforce from "French fry fiends" to "salad savants"?
 Trust us, your accountants will thank you later!

+FOREWORD EMPLOYEE WELLNESS TALENT MANAGEMENT OPTIMIZED BENEFITS WELLHUB EFFECT CONCLUSION WORLDWIDE WELLNESS ABOUT APPENDICES

-IN-DEPTH Most employees find themselves stuck between the acai bowl of their dreams and the reality of their busy lives: Only two in five workers (40%) have a good diet.\ It's not just about willpower - it's a complex dance of time, money, and convenience.
+Most employees find themselves stuck between the acai bowl of their dreams and the reality of their busy lives: Only two in five workers (40%) have a good diet,\ It's not just about willpower - it's a complex dance of time, money, and convenience.

 We all know how it goes.
 After a long day at work, faced with the choice between whipping up a nutrient-packed meal or diving into a tub of ice cream while binge-watching the latest reality TV sensation, many of us succumb to the siren call of sugar and mindless entertainment.
 It's not that we don't want to eat healthier, it's that life has a way of throwing curveballs (or should we say, powdered donuts?) our way.

 Cost (35%) and time constraints (32%) top the list of healthyeating hurdles as employees juggle tight budgets and even tighter schedules.
 But it's not just about empty wallets and packed calendars.
 Emotional eating sneaks up on (22%) of employees.
-Meanwhile, limited access to healthy food options can make the simple act of finding a fresh vegetable feel like (44%).
+Meanwhile, limited access to healthy food options can make the simple act of finding a fresh vegetable feel like a quest worthy of a fantasy novel for 19% of workers.

+And, indeed, the most common way people care for their nutritional wellness is cheap and easily accessible - hydration

+(44%).
 But when it comes to actual food?
 That's where things get a little crispy around the edges.
 Only about a third of folks (34%) claim to have a balanced diet.
-Even fewer are embracing the zen of mindful eating (30%), probably because it's hard to be mindful when you're scarfing down lunch at your desk between meetings. \ Respondents who rated their nutritional health as healthy or extremely healthy.
+Even fewer are embracing the zen of mindful eating (30%), probably because it's hard to be mindful when you're scarfing down lunch at your desk between meetings.

-TIGHT BUDGETS AND TIME CONSTRAINTS STAND IN BETWEEN WORKERS AND A NUTRITIOUS DIET a quest worthy of a fantasy novel for 19% of workers.
+TIGHT BUDGETS AND TIME CONSTRAINTS STAND IN BETWEEN WORKERS AND A NUTRITIOUS DIET